Kevin Mayer: 2018: Indoor heptathlon gold and world decathlon record

 In 2018, at the World Indoor Championships held in Birmingham, Mayer won gold in the heptathlon with 6348 points.
 In a closely fought contest, Mayer narrowly beat Damian Warner of Canada by five points to win his first world indoor title.
 He achieved his indoor personal best in the 60m and long jump.
 However, at the European Championships, he failed in the long jump with three fouls and did not finish the decathlon.

 After the setback at the European Championships, Mayer took part at the Décastar held in Talence, France in September 2018.
 There Mayer broke Ashton Eaton's decathlon world record, establishing a new mark of 9126 points.
-Mayer started strongly in the first day, but at 4563 points was still 140 points still behind Eaton's first day total.
+Mayer started strongly in the first day, but at 4563 points was still 140 points behind Eaton's first day total.
 In the second day, he achieved his best-ever distance of 71.90m in the javelin and the best-ever height of 5.45m in the pole vault in a competition, as well as wins in the 110m hurdles and discus, allowing him to break the world record by 81 points.